osuosl/formsender/README.md

 $ pip install -r requirements.txt
 ```

+Before you run Formsender, you must copy the contents of `conf.py.dist` into a
+new file called `conf.py`.
+The settings in here can be changed depending on the
+configuration you want.
+More information can be found in the docs.

 To start the application, run `python request_handler.py` or `make run`.
 This
 will start the application running locally `http://localhost:5000`.